What is a Stock Option?

 Stock options can be used to help manage risk and to bet on whether a stock’s price will rise or fall.
 If you’re the options holder, a ‘put’ is a bet that a stock will fall; a ‘call’ is a bet that a stock will rise.
 Some companies use stock options as a way of incentivizing or rewarding their staff – commonly referred to as an Employee Stock Option (ESO) plan.
 Exchange-Traded Options (ETOs), meanwhile, are a standardized contract to buy or sell a set amount of a specific financial product at a set price on or before a set date.
 ETOs are traded on exchanges and guaranteed by clearinghouses.
 Keep in mind the clearinghouses ensure that the obligations of the contracts they clear are fulfilled and do not guarantee that investors will make a profit.

 Imagine that John recently joined an insurance company.
 Part of his compensation package is in stock options, which are performance-based.
 In February, he finds out he has met all his targets and is going to receive his stock-option bonus.
 The stock options have a strike price of $20 and an expiration date of December 31.
-This means he can buy shares in the company at $20, which is the same as buying on the stock market.
+This means he can buy shares in the company at $20.
 John doesn’t have to exercise his right to purchase the shares and could let the option expire and become worthless after December –- This means he is no better or worse off.
 In November, John sees that the stock price of his company has risen to $40.
 As he only has one month to go until the option expires, he decides to exercise his option and purchases the stock at $20 – resulting in a profit of $20 per share (minus fees and commissions).

 This example is for illustrative purposes only and does not reflect the performance of any investment.
 Investing always involves a certain amount of risk.